 - Do not fail to take a complaint seriously.

 - Do not admit anything.

 - Avoid responding in an angry or emotional matter.

 - Do not fail to respond to each and every charge.

 - Do not destroy, alter, or hide any records related to the complaint.

 While some of these helpful hints might seem obvious, there have been occasions when licensees may not have heeded that advice.
-In order to avoid exacerbating problems with the Dental Board, hiring legal counsel along the way can help you avoid the same mistakes others have made.
+In order to avoid exacerbating problems with the Dental Board, hiring a dental attorney along the way can help you avoid the same mistakes others have made.